yanpanlau/yanpanlau.github.io/_posts/2016-07-11-FlappyBird-Keras.md

 You can think of finding a Q-value is regression task now.
 Given a transition $<s, a, r, s^'>$, how can I optimized my Q-function such that it return smallest simple squared error loss?
 If L goes to zero, it means, the Q-function is converged into the optimal value, which is our "strategy book" we need.

 Now, you might ask, hey, where is the role of the neural network?
 Here is where the "DEEP Q-Learning" coming.
 You recall that $Q(s,a)$, is a stategy book, which contains millions or trillions of states and actions, if you implemented as a table.
 The idea of the DQN is that I use the neural network to **COMPRESS** this Q-table, using some parameters $\theta$ [In neural network we called it weight].
-So instead of handle a large table, I just need to worry the weights of the neural network.
+So instead of handle a large table, I just need to worry the weights of the neural network going forward.
 But hopefully I smartly tune the weight parameters, I can find the optimal Q-function.

 $$
 Q(s,a) = f_{\theta}(s)